Avanade/Beef/samples/MyEf.Hr/docs/7-Performance-Review.md

 ### Entity Framework model

 For the performance review, Entity Framework will be used exclusively to support the full CRUD capabilities.
-Append the following after the other reference data tables within the `database.beef-5.yaml`.
+Append the following after the other reference data tables within `MyEf.Hr.Database/database.beef-5.yaml`.

 ``` yaml
 - name: PerformanceOutcome
 ```

-Add the additional relationship to the `Employee` table by replacing existing configuration.
+Add the additional relationship to the `Employee` table by replacing existing table configuration.

 ``` yaml
   # References the Employee and related tables to implement the EF Model and infer the underlying schema.